What is Talzenna™(talazoparib)?

 People with BRCA1 or 2 gene mutations inherit them from their families.
 The normal function of these genes is to help repair DNA.
 This is the molecular instruction manual inside every cell in the body.
 When DNA has mistakes or mutations, the cells that contain these mistakes can become cancerous and multiply without stopping.
 People without enough protection against mistakes in their DNA are at increased risk of developing cancer.
 About 55 to 65 percent of people who are BRCA1 carriers and 45 to 55 percent for BRCA2 carriers will develop breast cancer by age 70.4

 Breast cancer tumors can be identified as HER2+ or HER2- cancers.
 HER2 refers to a protein that appears on the surface of cancer cells and makes the cells multiply faster.
 When cancer cells produce too many HER2 proteins, they are referred to as HER2+ tumors.
 HER2- cancers produce few or no HER2 proteins.
 Locally advanced breast cancer often means the breast tumor is large or the cancer has spread beyond the breast to the chest wall, skin, or lymph nodes, but it has not spread to other parts of the body.
 Metastatic breast cancer has spread to other parts of the body.4

 How does talazoparib work?

 Talazoparib is a poly (ADP-ribose) polymerase (PARP) inhibitor.
-PARP is a molecule that is particularly important in repairing the DNA of cells with BRCA1 and BRCA2 mutations.
-Talazoparib binds to PARP molecules, which prevents them from working properly.
-This allows breast cancer cells to accumulate DNA damage, which eventually kills them.
+PARP is a molecule that plays an important part in repairing the DNA of cells with BRCA1 and BRCA2 mutations.
+Talazoparib sticks to PARP molecules, which prevents them from working properly.
+This allows breast cancer cells to accumulate DNA damage, which eventually kills them.5,6

 What are the possible side effects of talazoparib?